kyoto/wordpress-theme-builder/README.md

 gulp-wordpress
 ==============

-My ideal gulp configuration for a template wordpress theme
+My ideal gulp configuration for a wordpress boilerplate theme